ksator/junos-automation-with-ansible/README.md

         port1: { name: ge-0/0/0,    peer: ex4300-9,       pport: port1 }
         port2: { name: ge-0/0/1,    peer: ex4300-4,       pport: port2 }
 ```
-This file is a dictionnary with the key topo.
+This file is a dictionary with the key topo.
 The value of this key is the topology.
-Because this file is located into the directory group_vars/all, {{topo}} can be automatically used for all devices.
+Because this file is located in the directory group_vars/all, {{topo}} can be automatically used for all devices.

-Files in the host_vars directory were rewrited.
+Files in the host_vars directory were re-written.
 - **files in the host_vars directory in the master branch:**
 They are static.
-So if you use another network topology, it doesnt work anymore until you rewrite these files.
+So if you use another network topology, it doesn’t work anymore until you rewrite these files.
 Example with https://github.com/ksator/ansible-training-for-junos/blob/master/host_vars/ex4300-10/bgp.yml

 ```